huggingface/transformers/docs/source/en/agents.md

 Print results at the end of each step to save the intermediate results.
 Then use final_answer() to return the final result.

 Remember to make sure that variables you use are all defined.
-DO NOT pass the arguments as a dict as in 'answer = ask_search_agent({'query': "What is the place where James Bond lives?"})', but use the arguments directly as in 'answer = ask_search_agent(query="What is the place where James Bond lives?")'.

 Now Begin!
 ```